 A: Yes, this may be possible in principle, though each case must be considered on its own merits.
 Keep this in mind: all students admitted into the program are expected to achieve the Superior proficiency level, which we estimate to take five years of study for students starting with no previous knowledge of Arabic.

-A: International students may apply to the Arabic Language Program but are not eligible to receive scholarships from U.S. Government funds.
+A: International students may apply to the UM Arabic Language Flagship Program but are not eligible to receive scholarships from U.S. Government funds.

 A: It depends on your level of Arabic when accepted into the program.
 All students who have never studied Arabic before are required to participate in the summer program.
 The Academic Director of the Arabic Program will place heritage learners and those who have studied Arabic in high school at the appropriate level, with some beginning their studies at the University in late June and others beginning in the fall semester.
 Students who begin their study of Arabic with no prior preparation in the fall semester may subsequently be invited to join the funded program but face a much shorter time in which to achieve Superior proficiency and complete their baccalaureate studies in five years.